Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 > Pre-requisites: Install .NET Core 2.2 or later (for example for Windows) by following the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
 In addition to developing on Windows, you can develop on [Linux](https://www.microsoft.com/net/core#linuxredhat), [Mac](https://www.microsoft.com/net/core#macos), or [Docker](https://www.microsoft.com/net/core#dockercmd).

-Ideally, you would want to have two Azure AD tenants so you can test the multi-tenant aspect of this sample.
+Ideally, you would want to have two Azure AD tenants so you can test all the aspects of this multi-tenant sample.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).

 ### Step 1:  Clone or download this repository